 But address those two areas and the rest is pretty easy.
 Now let’s look at some bad ideas.
 They range from cost ineffective to bigger problems later.

 6. Buying Extraordinarily Quiet Dishwashers

 Folks, 44 decibels is quiet.
-40 decibels is noiseless.
-Yet some comments speak about spending $1,000 more to buy a 37 decibels rated machine.
+Forty decibels is noiseless.
+Yet some comments speak about spending $1,000 more to buy a 37-decibel rated machine.
 You will not notice the difference in quietness between the Bosch Benchmark and Bosch 800 series for $1,000 less.